benroberts999/ampsci/doc/tutorial.md

 # Basic Tutorial

-:: Basic tutorial for using ampsci, including examples.
+:::: Basic tutorial for using ampsci, including examples.

 This assumes you already have ampsci compiled.

 * See [doc/compilation.md](/doc/compilation.md) for compilation instructions
 * See [doc/tutorial_advanced.md](/doc/tutorial_advanced.md) for a more advanced tutorial, including correlation corrections
 * and [doc/tutorial_CI.md](/doc/tutorial_CI.md) for tutorial on Configuration Interaction (+MBPT) calculations for two-valence systems
+* There are several examples in [doc/examples/](/doc/examples/) - also try running those, and comparing the output to the expected output

 ## Contents